Mandrillus: Social systems

 The species of the genus exhibit great similarities in their social systems.
 Both generally form smaller groups, however the size of these groups is unclear.
 A study done on drills in southwest Cameroon found a mean group size of 52.3 while another more recent report stated a figure of 25–40 on these smaller groups.
 A study of mandrills done at Campo reserve in Cameroon found small groups contain 14 - 95 individuals.
 These smaller groups, with stable social structures, often join to form larger "supergroups" of hundreds of individuals.
 Some of the largest mandrill "supergroups" reported contained up to 845 individuals whilst some of the largest drill "supergroups" reported contained 400 individuals.
-There has been reports of solitary male Mandrillus monkeys, however this occurs very rarely.
+There have been reports of solitary male Mandrillus monkeys, however this occurs very rarely.

 The social structures and social hierarchy of Mandrillus "supergroups" and groups is highly contentious.
 There are multiple older (1970s-1990s) sources referencing single male units, which contained a male and multiple female monkeys, as the smallest and most common stable social structure.
 However this has been disproved with the discovery of less colourful male Mandrillus and further observations of behaviour.
 Mandrillus leucophaeus social structures are unknown, due to low populations, and secluded habitats with dense forestry.
 On the other hand, Mandrillus sphinx has had a variety of studies on social structure done in largely captive and semi-free ranging settings, with few studies on wild mandrills.
 The current studies on mandrills are inconclusive, and present different results.
 Various semi-free ranging studies conducted report a matrilineal social structure with a stable infant and female mandrill "supergroup".
 Male Mandrillus monkeys would disperse from this group when old enough and join other groups only during mating season.
 Further studies, also done in semi-free ranging settings, conclude that dominant females are central to group cohesion and connectivity (how close they remained).
 Conversely, a study on wild mandrills published in 2015 reported that a stable adult, male mandrill population of 5 - 6 was present year round in "supergroups".
 This aligned with the social structures reported in other research papers done on wild mandrills, where stable multi-male and multi-female groups were found.
 This difference in social structures between Mandrillus groups has been attributed to limitations in observing wild mandrills, differing habitats, and differing sample sizes.

 Male dominance and rank have been linked to the colouration and colour extension of the rumps, greater saturation and colour extension correlated to higher-ranking males.
 Males of higher ranking are more likely to associate with females, especially those with sexual skin swelling, and more likely to successfully mount females.
 Dominant, adult males practice mate guarding on adult females during times of maximal skin swelling; with their high competitive ability they are more likely to successfully reproduce.
 Due to the tropical habitat, mating season coincides with the dry season (May to October) and birth season coincides with the wet season (November to April).